Computing nonlinearity ratios using second order black hole perturbation theory: Calculating non-linearities for

 In principle, we can also discuss nonlinearity at the horizon.
 Nonlinear effects at the horizon during ringdown have been discussed in \cite{Khera_2023}.

 We define, for perturbations computed near the horizon,

-Here, we use the near horizon behaviour of the solutions as derived in \eqref{phi+}, \eqref{I1 horizon} to simplify the expression.
-Let us now look at the integral, using the solution we have for $\phi_+(x,s)$ from \eqref{phi+} and applying the method of steepest descent about the maximum $x_0$ to bring $H(x_0)$ outside the integral
+Here, we use the near-horizon behaviour of the solutions as derived in \eqref{phi+}, \eqref{I1 horizon}, to simplify the expression.
+Let us now look at the integral, using the solution we have for $\phi_+(x,s)$ from \eqref{phi+}, and applying the method of steepest descent about the maximum $x_0$, to bring $H(x_0)$ outside the integral.

-The Gaussian integral has been computed by rotating the contour.
-Now for our calculations we shall use the source term for the $l=2$, $m=0$ mode for the channel $(2,0) \times (2,0) \to (2,0)$.
-This source term is taken from \cite{Gleiser_2000}, correcting a typo in \cite{Gleiser_1996}.
+The Gaussian integral has been computed by rotating the contour, as shown in \ref{contour_of_choice}.
+Now, for our calculations, we shall use the source term for the $l=2$, $m=0$ mode for the channel $(2,0) \times (2,0) \to (2,0)$.
+This source term is taken from \cite{Gleiser_1996}, and we have corrected one term in that source following footnote 1 in \cite{Gleiser_2000}.
 We use the corrected Laplace transformed source term in our calculations.
+Denoting $\psi_r = \frac{d\psi}{dr}$ and $\psi_{rr} = \frac{d^2 \psi}{dr^2}$, the source is

 where $\psi$ is the linear $l=2$, $m=0$ mode. \\ Now all that is left is to calculate the coefficients $c_{nL}$, $c_{nNL}$, $s_0$ and $\nu$, for which we need to choose matching points $x_1$ and $x_2$ in the allowed range.